 What is Enterprise Architecture?

-Enterprise Architecture (EA) is a holistic approach to designing and maintaining the digital campus that supports the organisation's business capabilities, activities, and processes.
+Enterprise Architecture (EA) is a holistic approach to develop, use, and sustain UCD's digital campus to support business transformation.

-EA provides a common language and approach to build holistic understanding of UCD's digital campus - the mix of capabilities, applications, technologies, and how they enable and support the UCD experience.
+EA provides a common language and approach to build holistic understanding of UCD's business, data, application, and technology architectures, and how they enable and support the UCD experience.

 Key Business Outcomes